hotwired-laravel/turbo-laravel/README.md

 }
 ```

-This will apply some conventions too.
-It will broadcast a message to channel named after your model FQCN using the dot notation sufixed with the model's ID.
-For a `App\Models\Comment` model of ID 123, the expected channel will be `App.Models.Comment.{comment}`.
+This will apply the same conventions mentioned for the model events, and it will also dispatch the broadcasting to background automatically for you.

-We also ship with a custom `<turbo-echo-stream-source>` tag that you can add to any page.
-This custom HTML tag will connect to the channel you provide to it and will start receiving streams over WebSockets and applying them to the page.
+To listen for the events, we ship with a custom HTML tag `<turbo-echo-stream-source>` that you can add to any page.
+This tag will connect to the channel you provide to it and will start receiving streams over WebSockets and applying them to the page.
 When you leave the page, it will also leave the socket.
 Here's an example of how you can use it:

 ```html
 <turbo-echo-stream-source